-where $K{pub}$ is the public key to be used to verify the signature, S is the signature to be verified, and D is the data for which the signature is being verified.
+where K{pub} is the public key to be used to verify the signature, S is the signature to be verified, and D is the data for which the signature is being verified.

-All devices are required to store the AACS LA's root public key, denoted AACS\LApub, in a way that resists malicious modification.
+All devices are required to store the AACS LA's root public key, denoted AACS_LA{pub}, in a way that resists malicious modification.
 For certain applications, such as content signing, the AACS LA defines additional public keys.
-Devices supporting those applications must, in addition, store those keys, as defined in other books in this specification.
+Devices supporting those applications shall, in addition, store those keys, as defined in other books in this specification.